 FIGURE 2.
 Associations of Exercise with Dysglycemia

-Estimated standardized associations of the exercise variables with the odds ratio of hypo- and hyperglycemia during (a) exercise, (b) recovery, and (c) sleep.
+Estimated associations of the exercise variables (standardized) with the odds ratio of hypo- and hyperglycemia during (a) exercise, (b) recovery, and (c) sleep.
 Listed are odds ratio [95% CI] and p-value.
 Significance is indicated with *** (p<0.001), ** (p<0.01), and * (p<0.05).
 Associations are presented on a logarithmic scale and vary in color, where a darker blue/red color represents a stronger association.
 The colors blue and red demonstrate a decrease and increase in odds ratio, respectively.
 Note that “Time in HR zone 5 (Anaerobic Capacity)” is excluded from the analysis due to the large number of zero values (i.e., 82%).
 Abbreviations: CI = confidence interval.